Orange-OpenSource/a11y-guidelines/src/en/articles/aria-status-messages.md

 </h2>
 ```

 When a user has chosen an item, presses an "Add to cart" button, a textual mention "1 item added, 4 items in the cart" appears temporarily near the shopping cart icon.
 A screen reader will have to announce "an item added to the cart, the cart currently contains 4 items".
-Here, the information to push to the user is less crucial than before so we will use the role "status".
+Here, the information to push to the user is less crucial than before so we will use the role `"status"`.

 ```
 <p role="status">